 As a leader in the field of school evaluation and accreditation worldwide, we provide a unique international accreditation with a focus on student learning and global citizenship.
 The quality and rigour of CIS International Accreditation is recognized by ministries, departments of education, and universities around the world as demonstration of a school’s commitment to high quality international education.

-More than 530 CIS member schools have been granted accreditation, following a directed process that includes:
+More than 575 CIS member schools are engaged with CIS International Accreditation, following a directed process that includes:

 - rigorous evaluation against internationally-agreed standards,